-Built in 1996, by Bollinger Shipyard of Lockport, Louisiana (hull #291) as the Grant Candies for Otto Candies LLC. of Des Allemands, Louisiana.
+Built in 1996, by Bollinger Shipyard of Lockport, Louisiana (hull #291) as the Grant Candies for Otto Candies of Des Allemands, Louisiana.

-The tug was later acquired by Hornbeck Offshore Transportation of Covington, Louisiana.
+In 2005, the tug was acquired by Hornbeck Offshore Transportation of Covington, Louisiana.
+Where she was renamed as the Eagle Service.
 Where she underwent an extensive renovation that included the addition of and upper wheelhouse that features a height of eye of 54(ft) (above her minimum draft.)

-Powered by two EMD 16-645 E5C main engines turning two four bladed, fixed pitch, high efficiency 134(in)/3,404(mm) propellers for a rated 6,140 horsepower.
+Powered by two EMD 16-645 E5C diesel engines turning two four bladed, fixed pitch, high efficiency 134(in)/3,404(mm) propellers for a rated 6,140 horsepower.

-Her towing gear consists of a Markey TDSD-32 towing winch outfitted with 2,500(ft) of 2.25(in) wire.
+The towing gear consists of a Markey TDSD-32 towing winch outfitted with 2,500(ft) of 2.25(in) towing wire.

 In 2013, Hornbeck Offshore Transportation's tug division was acquired by Genesis Energy of Houston, Texas.
 Where the tug retained her name.